Dannyzx/OMML2015-Homeworks/README.md

 # OMML2015-Homeworks
-Homework solutions for the course of Optimization Methods for Machine Learning
+Homework solutions for the course of Optimization Methods for Machine Learning at Sapienza University of Rome